What is Dumping Syndrome?

 What Not to Eat

 Many foods are gas-producing culprits.
-By avoiding them, your stomach will likely feel less bloated and uncomfortable.
-The list of things to pass on include dairy products, sugar and artificial sweeteners, beans, ‘white’ or processed carbs, fried foods and alcohol.
-Certain vegetables can also cause flatulence, such as cabbage, cauliflower, broccoli, artichokes and onions (x).
+By avoiding them, your stomach will probably feel less bloated and uncomfortable.
+The list of things to pass on includes dairy products, sugar and artificial sweeteners, beans, ‘white’ or processed carbs, fried foods and alcohol.
+Certain vegetables can also cause flatulence, such as cabbage, cauliflower, broccoli, artichokes and onions. (x)

 Follow the Gastric Bypass Diet

-Many people prefer to avoid the bypass surgery and just follow the gastric bypass diet instead.
+Many people prefer to avoid bypass surgery and just follow the gastric bypass diet instead.
 The gastric bypass diet consists of about 60 grams of protein per day, a limited amount of fat and fewer than 10 grams of sugar at any one meal.
-In the early days following surgery, the food is either pureed or consumed in the form of liquid protein drinks (x).
+In the early days following surgery, the food is either pureed or consumed in the form of liquid protein drinks. (x)

 Eat Smaller Meals

-For those who have had the surgery and want to prevent dumping syndrome, it’s a good idea to eat five or six smaller meals, rather than three larger ones.
+For you or those who have had the surgery and want to prevent dumping syndrome, it’s a good idea to eat five or six smaller meals rather than three larger ones.
 Avoid drinking fluids for a half-hour both before and after meals.
 Increase your fiber intake and make sure every meal contains protein.
 Chew thoroughly.
-Avoid sugary foods and beverages, along with foods high in fat and alcohol (x).
+Avoid sugary foods and beverages, along with foods high in fat and alcohol. (x)